loukwn/c2j/README.md

 ## Usage

-Just downnload the python script and run it like this:
+Just download the python script and run it like this:

 ```
 python c2j.py -i <csv_file> -o <json_file> [-d <delimiter>] [-m <file_with_column_mapping_logic]